-With regards to impacts to daily life, those with temporary resident status commonly reported 'inconveniences' and limitations including the inability to apply for a credit card, rent a place to live, travel freely outside of Canada, and access to affordable healthcare.
+"I had a tourist visa when I was working [in sex work].
+Later, I applied for a student visa and stopped working because it's more troublesome when you have to study.
+When I saw the regulation on my visa, I thought about testing it out, but I didn't.
+(P07, current student visa, previous tourist visa) With regards to impacts to daily life, those with temporary resident status commonly reported 'inconveniences' and limitations including the inability to apply for a credit card, rent a place to live, travel freely outside of Canada, and access affordable healthcare.
 Participants were largely concerned about visa expiration and renewal, as well as fearful of random street and border checks.
-International students expressed that they found it difficult to make ends meet with the high international students tuition fees coupled with the high cost of living in Metro Vancouver, despite the permissible part-time hours.
+International students expressed that they found it difficult to make ends meet with the high international student tuition fees coupled with the high cost of living in Metro Vancouver, despite the permissible part-time hours.
 In efforts to evade police, immigration authorities, and unnecessary questioning by peers in the workplace and daily life, some participants reported keeping to themselves and avoiding social situations altogether.